 The likes of boudin (savoury white or black sausages made from ground, spiced meat in natural casings, then boiled, poached, or blanched), meat mousse, Jambon de Bayonne (French cured ham cut thin and served on baguettes, croque-monsieurs and croque-madames), saucisson (dry-cured, fermented salami), rillettes (heavily salted confit cooked in its own fat) and terrine will be served.
 Pair them with Australian and French wines, which will be available by the glass.

 Verslype spent 10 years working for a large food company in France before returning to his roots to focus on artisanal cooking methods.
 Emphasis will be on top-quality ingredients and preparation.
 A second French chef will be employed to prepare preserves and smallgoods out of a facility in Prospect for sale at the stall.
 Ingredients will be sourced from South Australian producers.

 “We’ll serve traditional French food,” says Verslype.
 “It won’t be gastronomic, it will be more like a French bistro in France where you pay 15 euro and get a nice meal with a glass of wine or a dessert.”

 Verslype also hopes to join forces for events with Smelly Cheese Shop co-owner Valerie Henbest.
 The French cheese enthusiast hosts regular Cheese After Dark events at Adelaide Central Market.
 Watch this space.

-Les Deux Coqs begins trading at Adelaide Central Market in late May.
+Les Deux Coqs begins trading at Adelaide Central Market this winter.
 Find it at Stall 2, Adelaide Central Market, 44–60 Grote Street, Adelaide.